What Cardiovascular Techs Wish Their Patients Knew

 Patients with suspected heart conditions are understandably nervous, but they should feel comfortable asking their cardiovascular tech about the machines being used and procedures being conducted.
 Having a better understanding of these elements can quickly calm an otherwise anxious person, which in turn provides far better test results.

-4. Inform Your Tech About Your Symptoms
+4. Inform Your CT About Your Symptoms

-Accredited cardiovascular technology programs prepare students to look for specific indicators that signify heart issues.
-If you’re suffering from strange symptoms like extreme fatigue, jaw pain, and unusual sweating, inform your cardiovascular tech so they can determine what to look for, how to prioritize different tests, and who to communicate with on the medical team.
+Accredited cardiovascular technology programs prepare CTs to look for specific indicators that signify heart issues.
+If you’re suffering from strange symptoms like extreme fatigue, jaw pain, and unusual sweating, immediately inform your cardiovascular tech so they can determine what to look for, how to prioritize different tests, and who to communicate with on the medical team.

 5. Cardiovascular Technologists Are There to Help

-In addition to supporting doctors, registered nurses, and various departments throughout the hospital, the main mission of any technologist is to provide the clearest route towards a diagnosis.
+In addition to supporting doctors, registered nurses, and various departments throughout the hospital, the main mission of any CT is to provide the clearest route towards a diagnosis.
 From prepping patients to performing routine tests to assisting in the operating room, cardiovascular techs are there every step of the way.

 6. Ongoing Education Is the Norm